Girls’ Trip Guide to Atlanta & Beyond

 Take a wine country day trip to Dahlonega

-Get in a cowboy mood at The Booth Museum in Cartersville
+Get in a cowboy mood at Booth Western Art Museum in Cartersville

 Plan a music & history day trip to Macon